zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/03_actors_communication/readme.md

-# Step 3: Actor-to-Actor Communication
+# Step 3: Actor-to-Actor Communication (Basic Introduction)

 This is the third step of building **AI Agents as Dapr Virtual Actors** in the **Dapr Agentic Cloud Ascent (DACA)** design pattern, as part of the [AI Agents as Virtual Actors learning path](#).